-Predicting the effects of climate change is multifaceted and Our ability to pre-empt compound physical impacts to our complex.
-There is considerable uncertainty about how our system, and have various recovery tactics, is increasingly vital in processes, people and infrastructure will respond to the effective climate change adaptation.
-We are addressing how to challenges of both climate and demographic changes.
-We address plan for when multiple different extreme weather events occur the challenge of uncertainty by using adaptive planning to shape in a short time frame.
-An example of such a cascade effect is our plans for the long term (25+ years) while remembering our the dry and hot summer of 2022 being followed by a winter with short-term needs and financial and regulatory constraints.
-An freeze-thaw challenges. adaptive approach allows us to prepare for the future without To address compound issues, we stress test our WRMP by knowing the exact scale and impact that climate change poses on building weather scenarios that combine together pairs of our services.
-This means we can be agile as climate science and worst examples of weather that have happened in the past, for technology advance, as legislation develops and our customer and instance, a dry winter like 1984 being followed by a 1995/96 style stakeholder expectations evolve. summer.
-We then model how our current assets and systems Our public Water Resources Management Plan (WRMP) and would cope.
+Predicting the effects of climate change is multifaceted and complex.
+There is considerable uncertainty about how our processes, people and infrastructure will respond to the challenges of both climate and demographic changes.
+We address the challenge of uncertainty by using adaptive planning to shape our plans for the long term (25+ years) while remembering our short-term needs and financial and regulatory constraints.
+An adaptive approach allows us to prepare for the future without knowing the exact scale and impact that climate change poses on our services.
+This means we can be agile as climate science and technology advance, as legislation develops and our customer and stakeholder expectations evolve.

-Drainage and Wastewater Management Plan (DWMP) address this multidimensional challenge by using detailed and extensive models to test how resilient our services would be against a wide range of possible future demands from population growth and movement, economic trends and patterns of water use.
+Our public Water Resources Management Plan (WRMP) and Drainage and Wastewater Management Plan (DWMP) address this multidimensional challenge by using detailed and extensive models to test how resilient our services would be against a wide range of possible future demands from population growth and movement, economic trends and patterns of water use.
 Understanding these potential impacts allows us to adapt our plans to improve performance and resilience across key topic areas such as water supply, leakage, sewer flooding and pollution.